elastisys/cloudpool.restapi/docs/api.rst

   - **Method**: ``POST /pool/size``
   - **Description**: Sets the desired number of machines in the machine pool.
-    This method is asynchronous and returns immediately without having modified the machine pool.
-There may be a delay before the changes take effect and are reflected in calls to :ref:`get_pool_size`.
+    This method is asynchronous and returns immediately after updating the desired size.
+There may be a delay before the changes take effect and are reflected in the machine pool.

     Note: the cloud adapter should take measures to ensure that requested machines are recognized as pool members.
 The specific mechanism to mark group members, which may depend on the features offered by the particular cloud API, is left to the implementation but could, for example, make use of tags.
   - **Input**: The desired number of machine instances in the pool as a :ref:`set_desired_size_message`.
   - **Output**:
       - On success: HTTP response code 200 without message content.